Export / Import

 Migrating Settings into Production

-The primary purpose is to permit you to migrate dbFront configuration from one environment to another.
-This could be used to migrate Development settings into Production.
+The primary purpose of the Export / Import functionality is to migrate the dbFront configuration from one environment to another.
+This could be used to migrate Development settings into Test or Production.

 - When migrating the dbFront configuration be sure to exclude the exporting or importing of data.

-One purpose is to allow you to migrate your database setup, structure, and data to a different server type or role.
-For example, you can migrate an Oracle Database to a SQL Server database.
-Or a SQL Server database to a MySQL database.
+Sometimes it is necessary to migrate your database setup, structure, and data to a different server type or role.
+For example: Oracle Database to a SQL Server database, or a SQL Server database to a MySQL database.
 Any combination will work.

 The Export / Import will give you instructions for creating any missing structures after which it will load the data and settings.
 Note: dbFront will only recreate database structures that it directly uses such as: